PXELDAR/DragonFeed/README.md

 # DragonFeed

-This is my first python tutorial project.
-I practiced working with fonts,sounds, images and simple game loop
+This is my python practice project.
+I practiced working with keyboard inputs, fonts, sounds, images and simple game loop